 Geneticists use maps to describe the location of a particular gene on a chromosome.
 One type of map uses the cytogenetic location to describe a gene’s position.
 The cytogenetic location is based on a distinctive pattern of bands created when chromosomes are stained with certain chemicals.
-Another type of map uses the molecular location, a precise description of a gene's position on a chromosome.
-The molecular location is based on the sequence of DNA building blocks (base pairs) that make up the chromosome.
+Another type of map uses the molecular location, which is a precise description of a gene's position on a chromosome.
+The molecular location is based on the sequence of DNA building blocks (nucleotides) that make up the chromosome.

 Geneticists use a standardized way of describing a gene's cytogenetic location.
 In most cases, the location describes the position of a particular band on a stained chromosome:

 It can also be written as a range of bands, if less is known about the exact location: